NethermindEth/agentarena-arbiter/Demo/README.md

     - Invalid findings → `Status.DISPUTED` with category, category_id, and evaluated_severity set to `None`
 - Each unique category receives a distinct **category_id** for tracking similar issues

-## Automated Smart Contract Vulnerability Analysis

-The system includes a specialized evaluation module that:
-- Uses a blockchain-focused prompt for Claude to analyze smart contract vulnerabilities
-- Considers blockchain-specific context, impact on funds, exploitation difficulty
-- Applies consistent processing of results with robust handling of edge cases
-- Ensures data model consistency (e.g., disputed findings have no category or severity)
-- Generates unique category IDs that group similar issues together

 ## Data Models

 ### Finding Input Format